CFS - 2017 Client Satisfaction Survey

 2016 - 96%

-The CFS asked clients about their level of satisfaction in the following key areas of interaction between the organization and clients:
+Clients were asked about their level of satisfaction in key areas of interaction:

 - Timeliness of CFS services